rovingpen/path-of-the-kings/chapter-13.md

 "Wait..." he said to the female Servant, but she paid him no mind and simply disappeared with a mystical sound.
 "Damn it."

 She was gone.
 Whatever question he had would go unanswered.
-He had plenty of them, but first....
+He had plenty of them, but first...

 "Ghaaawrg!" he fell on his knees and emptied the contents of his stomach.
 He had killed a man.
 He had cut his head from his shoulder like a hot knife through butter.
 He had killed a person: in self defense, in defense of others but he had still killed nonetheless.
 A man died by his hands.
 It was no accident like that time with Sasaki.
 He had moved with the intent to kill, and that intent turned into reality.

 He was now a killer, someone who had taken the life of another.
 There was no way around that notion.
 At least... at least Tohsaka and Yukiko were safe now.

 How did he do it though?
-The technique he used wasn't something he had even heard about until that moment and yet....
+The technique he used wasn't something he had even heard about until that moment and yet...
 Yet he knew everything about it.
 It was a technique that violated the laws of the world by striking from three different directions at the same time.
 It wasn't a Magecraft or Sorcery, but merely a skill so refined that it slipped past all the conceptions that caged even supernatural strikes.

 How did he know all of that?
 How did he manage to replicate the technique that the real Sasaki Kojirou spent his life to perfect?
 It was like... the sword itself had told him.
 No, that wasn't true.
 He knew from the very beginning that Monohoshizao had been used to develop that incredible technique.
 That information was stored into his mind since the very first time he *Grasped* its structure because he was able to tap into that knowledge without using it again.